AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ## March 27, 2023

+### Android Analytics 2.0.2

-* Fixed a bug that was causing status Unavailable to be shown in Adobe Analytics view in Assurance for some track events sent soon after app launch.
+* Fixed a bug that was causing the "Unavailable" status to be shown in Adobe Analytics view in Assurance for some track events sent soon after app launch.

 ## March 21, 2023